Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Tracking Training Progress

-\paragraph{Learning from self-sampled programs mitigates overfitting.} From the curves, we can observe that for MLE, while \patks{1} and \patks{5} generally improves during training, other \patk for higher $k$ actually decreases after reaching the peak performance in early epochs, which is consistent with previous findings \citep{cobbe2021training}.
-This is due to overfitting: in the early stage of training, the model is less confident about its predictions thus the sampled $k$ programs are very diverse, and while training continues, it overfits to the one gold program provided for learning thus leads to poor generalization when evaluated by \patk with high $k$ values. \autoref{fig:training-progress} also shows how our proposed self-sampling method can mitigate the overfitting problem, as it keeps improving or maintaining \textsc{pass}@$\{5,10,20\}$ while such performances start decreasing for MLE.
+\paragraph{Learning from self-sampled solutions mitigates overfitting.} Here we shown the \patk performance curve with respect to the training process in \autoref{fig:training-progress}.
+From the curves, we can observe that for MLE, while \patks{1} and \patks{5} generally improves during training, other \patk for higher $k$ actually decreases after reaching the peak performance in early epochs, which is consistent with previous findings \citep{cobbe2021training}.
+This is due to overfitting: in the early stage of training, the model is less confident about its predictions thus the sampled $k$ solutions are very diverse, and while training continues, it overfits to the one reference solution provided for learning thus leads to poor generalization when evaluated by \patk with high $k$ values. \autoref{fig:training-progress} also shows how our proposed self-sampling method can mitigate the overfitting problem, as it keeps improving or maintaining \textsc{pass}@$\{5,10,20\}$ while such performances start decreasing for MLE.
 Though it also shows improvements for \textsc{pass}@$\{50,100\}$, but the performance still decreases in later training stages.
 Here we can also see the importance of suitable learning objective, as MML has almost no effect in mitigating such overfitting issue.